domi92/ngx-touch-virtual-keyboard/README.md

 Run in sequence:

 +++ CHANGE VERSION +++
+++ Beta

 - if published with git action change version to match current version released.
-Will be incremented automatically
+Beta will be incremented automatically

+++Latest

+- set version normally

+GitHub has implemente acutomatic actions for publishing beta and latest version on beta branch on push and on main branch (on release).
+No manual actions should be needed

+THEN ==>
+for manual publishing:

 ```
 ng build ngx-touch-virtual-keyboard

 cd dist\ngx-touch-virtual-keyboard

+npm publish --tag latest
+OR
 npm publish --tag beta

 ```